 Intelligent Decoding with AI

 Machine learning and neural networks form the intelligence layer of modern BCIs.
 AI shepherd systems orchestrate complex BCI workflows, improving decoding accuracy through continuous learning.
-These autonomous AI agents process latest research to refine neural interpretation and optimize user feedback loops.
+These advanced neural interpretation systems leverage techniques similar to algorithmic market analysis platforms that process streaming data to refine predictions and optimize decision loops in real time.

 User Interface & Feedback